Lab 2 : ROS Nodes, Topics, Services, Parameters, Actions

 You can also open rqt_graph by opening rqt and selecting Plugins > Introspection > Node Graph.

 You should see the above nodes and topics, as well as two actions around the periphery of the graph (let’s ignore those for now).
-If you don't see the the nodes and topics, change the setting to Nodes/Topics (active) and click the refresh button.
-If you hover your mouse over the topic in the center, you’ll see the color highlighting like in the image above.
+If you don't see the the nodes and topics, click the refresh button.
+If you hover your mouse over the topic in the center, you’ll see the colour highlighting like in the image above.

 The graph shows how the /turtlesim node and the /teleop_turtle node are communicating with each other over a topic.
 The /teleop_turtle node is publishing data (the keystrokes you enter to move the turtle around) to the /turtle1/cmd_vel topic, and the /turtlesim node is subscribed to that topic to receive the data.